-If you are considering treating your hair loss with a zinc supplement, it is also important to look at what might be the cause of your hair loss to begin with.
+If you are considering treating your hair problems with a zinc supplement, it is also important to look at what might be the cause of your hair issues to begin with.

 If it’s something temporary or easily reversible, you might feel that it’s not necessary to take a zinc supplement.
 Common causes of hair loss include:

 - Genetic alopecia

 - Alopecia (scarring alopecia due to physical damage to the area can cause permanent hair loss to the affected area; alopecia areata occurs when the immune system goes slightly haywire and starts attacking follicles, resulting in round bald patches on the scalp).